The Timberman is a USAT sanctioned race. A USAT race official will be in attendance.

 ALWAYS ride on the right side of the road.
 Helmets approved by ANSI or Snell are required during the bike race.
 They must be on your head with chin strap fastened securely any time you are on your bike before, during and after the race.
 PLEASE NOTE: Handlebars need to be plugged at ends.

-Water bottles are provided and there are no aid stations on bike course.
+Water bottles are provided at pick up.
+There are no aid stations on bike course.
 Timberman is a no- draft race.
 Drafting is defined as the maintenance of a static position to the rear (within three bike lengths) or to the side (within 6 feet) of another cyclist or vehicle.

 Exemptions to the drafting rule are: (a) when passing a cyclist if done within 15 seconds, (b) when the cyclist is required to reduce speed for safety reasons (e.g. weather, traffic control) or to receive aid, and (c) on curves or turns of 90 degrees or more.